-Audioscript Listening comprehension
+Listening comprehension

-For items 1-10 listen to an interview with the astronaut Charles Duke, who is talking about his trip to the moon, and decide whether the statements 1-10 are TRUE according to the text you hear (A), or FALSE (B), or the information on the statement is NOT STATED in the text (C).
-You will hear the text (C) to have (C) seconds to look through the statements.
+For items 1-10 listen to an interview with the astronaut Charles Duke, who is talking about his trip to the moon, and decide whether the statements 1-10 are TRUE according to the text you hear, or FALSE, or the information on the statement is NOT STATED in the text.
+You will hear the text twice.
+You have 20 seconds to look through the statements.